cweemeng/nemoclaw-setup/README.md

     https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04

 4.  **Install NemoClaw**<br>
-    Use the official one-line installer to install NemoClaw, which will also prompt you to configure the sandbox. <rb>
+    Use the official one-line installer to install NemoClaw, which will also prompt you to configure the sandbox. <br>
     _curl -fsSL https://nvidia.com/nemoclaw.sh | sudo bash_

 5.  **Onboarding and Sandbox Setup**<br>